-Do you suffer from any kind of back pain or injury?
+Do you suffer from any back pain or injury?
 Are you looking for advice about buying a mattress?
 Or wondering if a firmer type would be better for your back as opposed to soft or medium?
-This article will give tips and advice on how to choose a mattress which will allow you to get a great nights sleep.
+This article will give tips and advice on how to choose a mattress that will allow you to get a great night’s sleep.

-One of the most common questions we get asked is, “which is better, a firm or soft mattress?”
-In short, unfortunately there is no simple black and white yes or no answer to this.
-However, to clear the air abit, we elaborate on the subject a little below:
+One of the most common questions we get asked is, “Which is better, a firm or soft mattress?”
+In short, unfortunately, there is no simple black and white yes or no answer to this.
+However, to clear the air a little, we elaborate on the subject below:

-It is often thought that a harder (or firm mattress) is better; however this may not be true.
+It is often thought that a harder (or firm mattress) is better; however, this may not be true.
 Ultimately the type of bed and mattress your body needs often depends on an individuals preferences and health conditions.
-There is actually no scientific evidence that suggests sleeping on a firm mattress is better for you.
-In fact often its the firmer ones that aren’t always better for your back or existing conditions.
+No scientific evidence suggests sleeping on a firm mattress is better for you.
+In fact, usually, it’s the firmer ones that aren’t always better for your back or existing conditions.
 Consider this; if the surface is too hard, there will be no contouring of the body whichever of the different sleeping positions you choose.
-If there is no contouring this will create pressure points thus aggravating joint pain, plus there will be limited spinal alignment which will cause lower back pain and other related issues.
-If you already experience any kind of pain or discomfort due to an existing medical condition, you may want to think twice or consider seeking professional medical advice before purchasing one which may be too firm.
+Without contouring, this will create pressure points thus aggravating joint pain, plus there will be limited spinal alignment which will cause lower back pain and other related issues.
+If you already experience any pain or discomfort due to an existing medical condition, you may want to think twice or consider seeking professional medical advice before purchasing one which may be too firm.

 What About Medium?

-Previous research has actually shown that if you suffer from low back pain then a medium is better and will provide more comfort than a firm or soft mattress.
-Ultimately these should provide the best of both worlds i.e optimal spinal alignment and good pressure point relief for the rest of the body.
+Previous research has shown that if you suffer from low back pain, then a medium is better and will provide more comfort than a firm or soft mattress.
+Ultimately these should give the best of both worlds, i.e., optimal spinal alignment and good pressure point relief for the rest of the body.
 There is also a difference between beds with firm support and those which have a firm feel.
-You are better to purchase one that has a firm support, with a soft feel, that way you get benefits of both a firm and a soft mattress.
-It is comfort which will ultimately determine your personal preference.
+You are better to purchase one that has firm support, with a soft feel, that way you get the benefits of both a firm and a soft mattress.
+It is the comfort that will ultimately determine your personal preference.

 Choosing A Mattress Firmness

-- Many sales agents nowadays offer a comfort guarantee, it’s therefore best to ask about this before you buy.
-This allows you to exchange the product or get your money back within a specific period of time if you are not happy with the comfort it is providing you.
+Many sales agents nowadays offer a comfort guarantee; it’s, therefore, best to ask about this before you buy.
+This allows you to exchange the product or get your money back within a specific period if you are not happy with the comfort it is providing you.
 Ensure that you understand everything that’s written in the guarantee before you buy as different stores have different policies.
-However, in general they usually allow for 30-60 nights in-home trial.
+However, in general, they usually allow for 30-60 nights in-home trial.
 That way you can become used to the feel gradually within your home.
 If you’re unsatisfied, simply arrange with them the process of sending it back for a refund or exchange.

-- You will need to test the comfort for at least fifteen minutes before you decide to buy.
-This may seem like a long time and people might think you have fallen asleep.
-However if you want to get an accurate picture of how firm and comfortable the bed is that’s the only way.
+You will need to test the comfort for at least fifteen minutes before you decide to buy.
+This may seem like a long time, and people might think you have fallen asleep.
+However, if you want to get an accurate picture of how firm and comfortable the bed is that’s the only way.
 Don’t let anyone hurry or rush you into making a decision.
-It’s best to check all variations before buying, compare all before making a final decision.
+It’s best to check all variations before buying, compare them all before making a final decision.